Bronkoknorb/PyImageStream/README.md

 The Webcam has to be compatible with Video4Linux2 and should appear as /dev/video0 in the filesystem.
 Most USB Webcams support the UVC standard and should work just fine.
-The Raspberry Pi Camera Module can be made available as a V4L2 device by loading a kernel module:
+The [Raspberry Pi Camera Module](https://www.raspberrypi.org/documentation/usage/camera/) can be made available as a V4L2 device by loading a kernel module:

     sudo modprobe bcm2835-v4l2

+To permanantely load this module (so that it also works after a reboot) add `bcm2835-v4l2` to `/etc/modules`.

 Installation
 ------------